 Furthermore, in a large number of cases in 2020, i.e. in established non-disputed practice, the Boards of Appeal proposed Oral Proceedings subject to agreement by all parties.

 It can thus be readily deduced that Art 116 EPC was never seen as providing a basis for “virtual Oral Proceedings” without the parties’ agreement, whilst depriving the parties’ right to actual Oral Proceedings at the correct place.

 In T 1378/16, the Board took apparently another view, arguing that a video conference “nevertheless contains the essence of Oral Proceedings, namely that the board and the parties/representatives can communicate with each other simultaneously”.
 First, however, this remains a simple allegation without any further reasoning (e.g. not even discussing G 2/19, Reasons, C.IV.1. and C.IV.2.).
 Secondly, a telephone conference and/or an exchange of text messages would also contain such “essence”.
 In consequence, breaking down the term “Oral Proceedings” to any form of “simultaneous communication” appears to unreasonably stretch the interpretation of “Oral proceedings”.
 Thirdly, in effect, this argument speaks inherently against the legality of “forced” video conferences under Art.
-116 EPC because it implies that video conferences and Oral Proceedings are not the same.
-Again: lemon essence and a lemon are not the same.
-If someone orders a lemon in a shop would he/she expect to receive a lemon cake containing lemon essence?
+116 EPC because it implies that video conferences and Oral Proceedings are not the same (again: lemon essence is not the same as a lemon).

 Very recently, the Enlarged Board of Appeal at least indicated that any unusual place or time for Oral Proceedings, could be seen as infringement of the right to be heard (cf. G 2/19, Reasons C.IV.1.) because this might appear to show a certain lack of willingness on the part of the competent department to deal with a case.